-We really are blessed with some of the world’s most stunning scenery in WA.
-No, we’re not talking about the Bell Tower; we’re talking about all that natural landscape and wildlife that surrounds us.
-And camping is the best way to see it all.
+We really are blessed with some of the world’s most stunning scenery in WA and there's no denying camping is the best way to see it all.

 The wonderful activity whereby you sleep in the bush, pee behind shrubs, spend all night with a head-torch wrapped around your noggin and take ‘camping showers’ (hint: it’s not a shower, it's cleaning yourself with a luke-warm baby wipe.)
 Glorious, isn’t it?